-Tine Niezink joined Telecompaper as a market researcher in December 2010.
-She will be responsible for the Telecompaper Consumer Panel and all the research related to the panel.
-Before Tine joined Telecompaper she worked for seven years at Blauw Research as a project manager.
-There she was responsible for several research projects, with a focus on Telecom studies.
+Tine Niezink joined Telecompaper as a managing market researcher in 2010, where she is responsible for the Telecompaper Consumer Panel.
+This unique data source provides companies with information about, amongst others, installed base, purchase reasons and intentions, NPS and satisfaction of consumers about telecom product and services.
+Besides creating reports on an ad-hoc basis , Tine writes background articles about consumer behaviour and collaborates on four half yearly reports, focussing on smartphones, postpaid mobile market, tablets and triple play.
+Before joining Telecompaper, Tine worked for seven years at Blauw Research as a project manager.
+There she was responsible for several research projects, with a focus on telecom studies.
 Tine studied International Business and has a bachelor degree from the Hanzehogeschool in Groningen.
 Furthermore, she completed her Nima B study.
 Tine is fluent in Dutch and English.

 We have been keeping professionals in the telecoms industry up-to-date since 2000.
 Telecompaper is a well respected, independent research and publishing company focussed on the telecommunications industry.